ethereum-optimism/design-docs/op-node-derivers.md

 - Ability to couple effects: changes often cannot be atomically coupled like a DB, but intermediate failures should be possible to respond to, to maintain some level of consistency.
 - Ability to transfer effects between threads without dead-locking or blocking multiple resources.
+- Ability to trigger specific conditions/effects, for more sequenced test steps, like in the action-tests.

 ## Solution